 Toulouse Airport 8km: From the airport to the city, you can take the shuttle bus (“AERO”: every 20 min, taking approx. 40min).
 See http://www.toulouse.aeroport.fr .The final stop is Toulouse-Matabiau (train station).
 Other stops are on the way (e.g. the city centre).

 Carcassonne Airport 90km: Between Toulouse (Matabiau) and Carcassonne, there is a train (taking approx. 45min).
 See http://www.voyages-sncf.com.

 In Carcassonne, a shuttle bus links the city with the airport and is available 25 minutes after the arrival of a plane.
 See http://www.carcassonne-tourisme.com.

-OPTIONAL: You will also have the option to add or remove the Luggage transfers (one bag up to 20kg per person), dinners (where available), bike rental and airport transfers.
+OPTIONAL: You will also have the option to add or remove the Luggage transfers (one bag up to 20kg per person), dinners (where available) and airport transfers.

 NOT INCLUDED: Flights, drinks, city tax, Travel Insurance (Recommended)

 Accommodation: We aim to book you into each of the towns listed on the itinerary, however in case of low availability we may book you 2 nights in the same town with provided transfers.
-If you are booking Superior collection or Country cottages, your accommodation may be away from the route with included transfers.
+If you are booking Superior collection or Country cottages, please note it is subject to availability and therefore cannot be guaranteed.
+Superior/Country cottage accommodation may be away from the route with included transfers.
 See http://caminoways.com/country-cottages for more details.

 For travel inspiration, Camino tips and advice, events and special offers